Statistical Guarantees for Local Spectral Clustering on Random Neighborhood Graphs

 where

 for $I_d$ the $d \times d$ identity matrix.
-The first column consists of the empirical density clusters $C[\Xbf]$ and $C'[\Xbf]$ for a particular threshold $\lambda$ of the density function; the second column shows the ~\pprspace plus minimum normalized sweep cut cluster, with hyperparameter $\alpha$ and all sweep cuts considered; the third column shows the global minimum normalized cut, computed according to the algorithm of \cite{szlam2010}; and the last column shows a cut of the density cluster tree estimator of \cite{chaudhuri2010}.
+In all cases $\sigma = .07$.
+In each case $\lambda$ is taken as small as possible such that there exist exactly two distinct density clusters, which we call $\mc{C}_{\lambda}$ and $\mc{C}_{\lambda}'$; $r$ is taken as small as possible so that each vertex has at least $2$ neighbors.
+The first column consists of the empirical density clusters $\mc{C}_{\lambda}[X]$ and $\mc{C}_{\lambda}'[X]$ for a particular threshold $\lambda$ of the density function; the second column shows the PPR plus minimum normalized sweep cut cluster, with hyperparameter $\alpha$ and all sweep cuts considered; the third column shows the global minimum normalized cut, computed according to the algorithm of \cite{bresson2013}; and the last column shows a cut of the density cluster tree estimator of \cite{chaudhuri2010}. \\